 Phyllis M. Paul, Dean

-The Cliffe College of Creative Arts and Communication consists of the following departments:
+The Cliffe College of Creative Arts consists of the following departments:

 The degrees granted are the Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), and Bachelor of Music (BM).